Ice Delivery, Inc.

 Indiana School for Feeble Minded Youth

 A 60 acre property bounded by the Hicksville State Road (now State Street Blvd), Thomasetta (now Kentucky Ave), Charlotte and Parnell Avenues then out in the country in 1890.
 By the 1920’s the property housed about 1,600 patients as well as operating nearly 1,000 acres of farmland in Allen County including the property that is now the campus of Purdue and Indiana Universities on Coliseum Blvd.
-From photo and history by Randy Harter, Fort Wayne historian, author, and the history/architecture guide for FortWayneFoodTours.com posted May 8, 2017 and May 6, 2018 on You are positively from Fort Wayne, if you remember...
+From photo and history by Randy Harter, Fort Wayne historian, author, and the history/architecture guide for FortWayneFoodTours.com posted May, 4, 2017 on Fort Wayne Reader then posted May 8, 2017 and May 6, 2018 on You are positively from Fort Wayne, if you remember...
 Closed group on Facebook.
 Aka "State School" now Northside Park on State Blvd near North Side High School.

 - Photo Indiana School for Feeble-Minded Youth, Fort Wayne IN: later known as the State School.
 Side view from a distance.
 1898. reproduced from a printed source. at Allen County Community Album at the Allen County Public Library.